lace/vg/doc/index.md

 Motivation
 ----------

-Linear algebra is incredibly powerful for solving a wide range of problems, including geometric problems, which are the focus of this library.
-Though some programmers benefit need to know the math behind these operations, often understanding the abstractions is enough.
+Linear algebra provides an incredibly powerful toolset for a wide range of problems, including geometric problems, which are the focus of this library.
+Though some programmers benefit need to know the math that powers these solutions, often understanding the abstractions is enough.
 Furthermore, the abstractions provide powerful ways of communicating the ideas in a way that is more readable to everyone, regardless of their math background.